adamsimonini/covid-trends-backend/README.md

 - ![confirm containers are running](images/docker-ps-example.png)

-4. On the root directory (where the docker-compose.yml file resides), type "docker compose up -d" into the terminal.
-This will take a while the first time, since Docker is downloading all required images from DockerHub.
-Our docker-compose.yml will start multiple containers and place them on the same network.
-Once completed, you can input "docker ps" into the terminal to see the running containers:

-5. Ensure you have a .env file on the root directory, which includes the appropriate values for the following keys (you may ask a colleague for their .env file, as the values are not to be shared on github):
+4. Ensure you have a .env file on the root directory, which includes the appropriate values for the following keys (you may ask a colleague for their .env file, as the values are not to be shared on github):

 ```
 # dev environment